Frequently Asked Questions

 Do you take on newly qualified workers?

-Generally, you need at least 12-18 months’ local authority experience as a social worker after completing any period of protected workload and support, such as the ASYE.
+In most cases, you’ll need around 12–18 months of local authority experience after completing your period of protected workload and support, such as the ASYE, before moving into locum work.

 How do I get paid?